 Step 5: Configure DR

-The CPM Enterprise Edition provides automated ways to back up your instances and volumes to a different AWS account or to another region in the same account.
+The N2WS Enterprise Edition provides automated ways to back up your instances and volumes to a different AWS account or to another region in the same account.

 Step 6: Verify Backups of your WordPress website